fgl27/device_motorola_quark/README.md

 Device configuration for Moto MAXX (Quark)
 ==============================
-Copyright 2015 - The CyanogenMod Project
+Copyright 2016 - The CyanogenMod Project

+**I use this tree to build in Nougat cm-14.x and cm-14.x base source** This tree works prefect in crDroid Nougat, may need some minor cosmetic Strings changes in **cm.mk**  BUILD_DISPLAY_ID and in **cmactions/src/com/cyanogenmod/settings/device/TouchscreenGesturePreferenceFragment.java** crdroid_settings

 How to build this...
 The below may be out of data check XDA thread to make shore the descrived tree below are the one be used today...